Building & Modernizing Schools

 - replace or upgrade building components to improve energy conservation and efficiency and to achieve cost savings as a result.

-Funding from the Maintenance & Renewal programs is
+Funding from Maintenance & Renewal programs is

 There are currently two